aliBenhenia/Tripnest/front-end/README.md

-# GoMorocco - Morocco Travel Explorer
+# Tripnest - Morocco Travel Explorer

-GoMorocco is a travel application focused on exploring Morocco's beautiful cities, attractions, and experiences.
+Tripnest is a travel application focused on exploring Morocco's beautiful cities, attractions, and experiences.

 ## Features